While watching „Red Belt“ (a great movie), this crossed my mind: What is a „good martial arts teacher“?

 To me, a teacher is the one most upright and most uncompromising regarding his way.

-A good students, on the other hand, carries on his teacher’s work.
+A good student, on the other hand, carries on his teacher’s work.
 Bad students… Well, you get the point.